 Are you mailing your invoices?
 Sending your invoices by snail-mail is outdated and slows down the process – and decreases your chances of getting paid.
 Run faster with iZettle Invoice, an invoicing feature that allows you to quickly send the invoice directly after you’ve created it.
 Simple click at Email – it’s as simple as taking a card payment!

-Also, remember that sending online invoices that your customers can pay with a click instead of enclosing an old school PDF is another way of boosting your chances to faster get money to your bank account.
+Also, remember that sending online invoices that your customers can pay with just a click instead of enclosing an old school PDF is another way of boosting your chances of faster payment.

 4. Net or days?

 Net 30 means that the invoice is due in 30 days from the issue of the invoice.
 30 days are standard in the United Kingdom.
-Remember that these days are actual days, in other words irrespective of weekends, bank holidays or similar.
+Remember that these days are actual days, not working days.
+In other words, the payment period includes weekends, bank holidays or similar.

 If you’re being passive about past-due receivables, you’ll most certainly be the last to get paid.